facebookresearch/home-robot/projects/habitat_ovmm/README.md

 Here <manip>/<nav> are to be set to 'h' or 'r' for heuristic and RL skills respectively. <perception> is one of 'gt'/'detic'.
 Append <viz?>='_viz' for saving images.

 ```

+In case you run into issues, please try `HABITAT_ENV_DEBUG=1` to get a better error message.